Experiential Explanations for Reinforcement Learning: Experiment 2: Crafter Environment

 We explored the IP values by standardizing them to compensate for reward variations and obtained graphs such as Figure \ref{fig:stan-values-example}.
 We see that the influence of rewarded states associated with achievements keep rising until the achievement was obtained and drop immediately after, leading to creation of spikes as visual indicators of when an achievement was made.
 The IPs hence expose the user to knowledge about the agent's goal hierarchy because the positive rewards are attached to achievements.
 This is something that we don't see in the simpler minigrid and a useful emergent property of the technique.

-\textbf{Explanation generation.} To explain the actions of the agent, we provide local explanations that narrate what the agent plans to do next after the actual or counterfactual action, as described in Section \ref{sec:explanation_generation}.
-An example of such an explanation would be: \textit{``The agent needed wood and chose to get it from the sparse forest.
+\myparagraph{Explanation generation.} To explain the actions of the agent, we provide local explanations that narrate what the agent plans to do next after the actual or counterfactual action, as described in Section \ref{sec:explanation_generation} and using the following template. \\ \textbf{Template:} \textit{``[The agent] needed [highest influence predictor at decision point] and chose to [$a_\mathrm{agent}$].
+This led to the prioritization of [list of top influences for $t_\mathrm{agent}$] next.
+However, if it had [$a_\mathrm{user}$], it would have to think about [list of top influences for $t_\mathrm{user}$] instead.''} \\ \textbf{Example:} \textit{``Jade needed wood and chose to get it from the sparse forest.
 This led to the prioritization of building a table, building a stone pickaxe, and getting stones next.
-However, if it had gotten to the dense forest, it would have to think about owning a wooden pickaxe, fearing for its health and avoiding dangerous zombies instead.''} This explanation conveys that the dense forest is a more dangerous option for the agent, because the agent knows, while the user might not, that there are zombies roaming around that forest and it would be wiser to get wood from the safer sparse forest.
+However, if it had gotten to the dense forest, it would have to think about owning a wooden pickaxe, fearing for its health and avoiding dangerous zombies instead.''} \\ This explanation conveys that the dense forest is a more dangerous option for the agent, because the agent knows, while the user might not, that there are zombies roaming around that forest and it would be wiser to get wood from the safer sparse forest.
+We anthorpomorphize our agent; calling it ``Jade'' in all explanation groups and make minor edits for readability as needed (e.g., change the tense or add articles) to improve the survey experience of the participants.